Ancient Greek astronomers were some of the first people to gather knowledge about space exploration.

 Ancient Greek astronomers, such as Metonas, Pythagoras, Philolaus, Eratosthenes, Ptolemy, Aristarchus, Hipparchus, and Archimedes, developed the theories of calculation of the size, the time, and the distance of planets within the solar system.
 These contributions were the building blocks that have made journeys into space possible today.

 Progress was marked by enlightened and renowned scientists in Greece who paved the way to knowledge with the creation of the Asteroskopeio in the 1800s.
-Thanks to the National Observatory, visitors to Athens can travel, so to say, to the stars even if they are not Richard Branson or Jeff Bezos.
+Thanks to the National Observatory, visitors to Athens can travel, so to speak, to the stars, even if they are not Richard Branson or Jeff Bezos.

 The tycoon Branson said, “After more than 16 years of research, engineering, and testing, Virgin Galactic stands at the vanguard of a new commercial space industry, which is set to open space to humankind and change the world for good.”

 Let’s hope he remembers to thank all those ancient Greek astronomers and not just the people who work for Virgin Galactic.